 - Date and place of death

-- Their date and place of birth
+- Date and place of birth

-- Their usual address and postcode
+- Occupation and usual address

 You may need copies of the death certificate for:

 - Dealing with the Will